Skip to main content

 );

-Option 2: Restore Snapshot to Specified Database
+Option 2: Restore a Snapshot to a Specified Database

 RESTORE SNAPSHOT destdb.`restore_label1`